Celestial body - Stellaris Wiki (2023)

 Habitable megastructures

 Habitable megastructures are artificial celestial bodies and can be constructed using resources after researching the required technology.
-They feature a fixed Celestial body - Stellaris Wiki (108)habitability value that is the same for every species and have unique districts and designations.
-They do not ordinarily have any planetary features on them.
+They feature a fixed Celestial body - Stellaris Wiki (118) Habitability value that is the same for every species and have different districts and designations.
+They do not normally have any planetary features on them but may contain blockers.

 An artificial deep-space arcology offering planet-like, if decidedly urban, living conditions.
 Hydroponics and advanced filtering technologies make it near-self-sustaining, and station-borne facilities can mine the station's host planet for raw materials.